clintonmead/clintonmead.github.io/index.md

 ## Welcome/Summary

-I'm a software developer based in Sydney Australia.
+Hi, I'm a software developer based in Sydney Australia.

-I prefer to work in strongly typed functional programming languages, particularly Haskell, but have also worked with Scala.
+I prefer to work in strictly typed functional programming languages, particularly Haskell, but have also worked with Scala.

 I also have an interest in working with Rust.